riddhiman13/reactive-planning-benchmarks/README.md

 ----

 ### [planners](planners):
-This package is responsible for planning a collision-free trajectory given the robot, the scene obstacles and the start and goal configuration based on the [OMPL planners](https://ompl.kavrakilab.org/planners.html) and [STOMP Planner](https://wiki.ros.org/stomp_motion_planner)
+This package is responsible for planning a collision-free trajectory given the robot, the scene obstacles and the start and goal configuration based on the [OMPL planners](https://ompl.kavrakilab.org/planners.html), [STOMP Planner](https://wiki.ros.org/stomp_motion_planner) and [CHOMP Planner](https://wiki.ros.org/chomp_motion_planner)

 Currently developed planners are:
 <div align="center">